danjac/radiofeed-app/README.md

 > ./scripts/runtests -x --ff

-**Note** due to migration issues the celerybeat container may not start immediately.
-If you need to use celerybeat in development, just run:

-> podman start jcasts-celerybeat

-Issue is covered here: https://github.com/danjac/jcasts/issues/3

 ## Deployment

 This app has been configured to run on [Dokku](https://github.com/dokku/dokku).
 You can set up for example a Dokku Droplet on Digital Ocean available as one of their one-click apps.
 Set up your DNS with your provider as per the Dokku instructions.